What is the Lidoderm Patch?

-Pain relief can be immediate, “but it may take up to 2 weeks” for the full effect to be achieved.
-PHN pain can be debilitating in that even a light breeze, temperature change, or bed sheets can trigger the stabbing, itching, aching, or burning pain.
-It can last for months or years.
+Pain relief can be immediate.
+However, it could take up to about two weeks for the full effect to be achieved.
+PHN pain can be debilitating in that even the presence of a light breeze, change in the temperature, or the touch of bed sheets can trigger the stabbing, itching, aching, or burning pain.
+These sensitive areas may last for months or even years.
 Patients who can point to the area of pain are the ones for whom doctors may prescribe a lidocaine transdermal patch, such as Lidoderm.
-Pain may be in the face, chest, back, arms, and abdominal region.4
+Pain that is more general or harder to identify the location of will not easily allow the patches to provide relief.
+Pain may be present in the face, chest, back, arms, and abdominal region.4

 Find out more information regarding shingles.